KDE/documentation-develop-kde-org/content/docs/packaging/android/packaging_applications/_index.md

 The CI/CD system signs APKs on project branches which are cleared for APK signing.
 We want to sign the APKs created for the 24.02 release branch.
 Project branches are cleared for APK signing by adding them to the [project settings of the apksigner](https://invent.kde.org/sysadmin/ci-utilities/-/blob/master/signing/apksigner-projects.yaml?ref_type=heads) in the ci-utilities repository.
-To clear the 24.02 release branch of Kongress for APK signing we add
+To clear the 24.02 release branch of Kongress for APK signing we add the following to `apksigner-projects.yaml`:

 ```
 utilities/kongress: